(reviewed annually for current tax year)

 You set up a trust for a client, and the first question that comes back is deceptively simple: who pays the income tax?
 The answer depends entirely on whether the trust qualifies as a grantor trust or a non-grantor trust under IRC §§ 671 through 679.
 Get the classification wrong and you are filing on the wrong form, applying the wrong brackets, and potentially creating a taxable event nobody planned for.

 This is one of those areas where the statutory framework looks straightforward on paper but creates real complexity in practice.
 A revocable living trust is almost always a grantor trust, but an irrevocable trust can go either way depending on the powers the grantor retained.
 The tax consequences are not just different; they are structurally opposite.
+Bizora traces this classification through IRC §§ 671-679 to primary source, with the full reasoning path visible so practitioners can verify every step.

 This article focuses on U.S. federal income tax classification under IRC §§ 671-679 for domestic trusts, with § 679 noted for foreign trust rules.
 It walks through the grantor trust triggers, the non-grantor trust tax treatment, the IRS-approved reporting methods under Treas.
-Reg. § 1.671-4, and the 2025 trust tax brackets (per Rev. Proc.
+Reg. § 1.671-4, and the current trust tax brackets (per Rev. Proc.
 2024-40) that make this classification matter more than ever.

 A grantor trust is any trust where the grantor (or another person under IRC § 678) is treated as the owner of all or part of the trust for federal income tax purposes.
 The concept is defined by IRC § 671, which provides the general rule: when a grantor is treated as the owner of a trust, the trust's income, deductions, and credits are reported on the grantor's own return.